 While corporations cannot cast ballots on election day, the list of corporate rights is breathtaking.
 Corporate charters are contracts that cannot be altered by governments.
 Corporations have due process and equal protection via the Fourteenth Amendment.
 Corporations have Fifth Amendment protections against being deprived of “life, liberty, or property, without due process of law,” just compensation for private property loss, and protection against double jeopardy.
 Corporations are covered by the Fourth Amendment’s protections against “unreasonable searches and seizures.”
 They have the right to jury trials in criminal and civil cases.
 Corporations have First Amendment freedom of speech protections for their commercial speech, and they can spend unlimited amounts of money advocating political causes and supporting candidates as an exercise of their freedom of speech.
 And private corporations have religious freedom protections, meaning they can limit employees’ privileges based on the corporation owner’s religious convictions.
 (14)

 Not only are corporations considered people under the American political system, they are more vocal, more tenacious, longer lived, and possess better access to political decision makers than do ordinary individuals.
 This is an inherently corrosive situation for a democratic republic, because corporations are, by definition, amoral entities that pathologically pursue profit and growth with little heed for democracy.
-(15) Large corporations—and that’s really what we’re talking about here rather than mom and pop operations and other small businesses—have the resources and the persistence to shape public policies to allow monopoly power, suppress wages, and put up barriers to competition.
+(15) Large corporations—and that’s really what we’re talking about here rather than mom and pop operations and other small businesses—have the resources and the persistence to shape public policies to create monopoly power, suppress wages, and put up barriers to competition.
 This fact, combined with the power of wealthy individuals, may be one of the main reasons why most ordinary people have little faith in the way democracy works in America.
 (16) For instance, economist Thomas Philippon wrote that “The real labor income of the typical worker has grown by less than one-third of 1 percent per year for nearly two decades.
 This explains in part why much of the middle-class distrusts politicians, believes the economic system is rigged, and even rejects capitalism altogether.”
 (17)

 These, then, are the four contextual landmarks that help define the American political system.
 It is not anti-American or unpatriotic to acknowledge them.
 Think about this chapter in these terms: For individuals, a mark of maturity is the ability to acknowledge one’s mistakes, learn from them, and move forward.
 The contextual landmarks described here are mistakes that America has made and continues to make.
 They deeply affect the nature of our politics.
 Not only do they help us understand our political system, they are markers for whether we can become a mature political system that faces up to its past, learns from its mistakes, and moves forward in ways that improve ordinary Americans’ lives.